Riding with CTC Lancaster & South Lakes

 There are Club rides every Sunday that are between 45 and 70 miles in length that make a morning coffee stop and a further stop for lunch.
 The longer rides are usually during the summer months and sometimes include a stop for tea in the afternoons.
 Club rides are usually at a gentle pace of between 10-12 mph and regroup frequently with at least one person at each junction to make sure those behind know where to go.
-For the current three month programme click here.
+For the current programme see the Calendar.

 The Thursday Riders began as a group of friends who over the last decade or so have come to include many of the Lancaster and South Lakes CTC member.
-Now the Thursday Riders have affiliated to Cycling UK through Lancaster & South Lakes CTC.
+Now the Thursday Riders have become an Informal Group within Cycling UK, linked to Lancaster & South Lakes CTC.
 The average pace of the Thursday Riders group will vary according to who is riding but will not usually be more than 13 mph.
-Like the Club rides, the Thursday Riders are a sociable group who like to stop for coffee and lunch and always make sure everyone is part ot the group.
-For the Thursday Riders current three month programme click here.
+Like the Club rides, the Thursday Riders are a sociable group who like to stop for coffee and lunch and always make sure everyone is part of the group.
+For the Thursday Riders current programme see the Calendar.

 Both the Club Rides and the Thursday Rides are organised by Mike Codd.
 If you would like to join either ride for the first time, please get in contact with him.
 Mike is always looking for offers to lead rides for either group so let him know if you have a route you would like to lead.